endless-sky/endless-sky-wiki/wiki/CreatingOutfits.md

   * `"low shield permeability"`: The permeability of your shields as they approach 0%.
 A shield which is permeable allows some damage to bleed through to the hull.
 For example, a permeability of 10% means that 90% of the damage hits the shields and 10% hits the hull.
 As shield strength increases, the permeability of your shields approaches the high shield permeability value. **(v.
 0.10.1)**

+  * `"cloaked shield permeability"`: The permeability of your shields is increased by this much while you are cloaked.
+A shield which is permeable allows some damage to bleed through to the hull.
+For example, a permeability of 10% means that 90% of the damage hits the shields and 10% hits the hull.
+This stacks additively with the two permeability attributes above. **(v.
+0.10.11)**

   * `hull`: an additional number of hull points added to a ship's base hull value.

   * `"hull repair rate"`: the number of hull points regenerated per frame.
 It takes 1 energy to repair 1 unit of hull.